CRudrum/Enigmaxi/README.md

 To convert the output to letters, for example just load `enigmaxi.hs` or `singleRotor.hs` in ghci and apply `map (alphabet!!)` to the output.

 ## Lean
 The `letterImage` function appearing in `singleRotor.hs` and `ClashSingRot.hs` should be equal to its own inverse, provided we made a suitable choice for our rotor.
-As a very small bonus we include a proof of this fact in Lean, to show how Lean can be used to prove statements about other code.
+As a very small bonus we include a proof of this fact in Lean, to show how Lean can be used to prove statements about code.
 The proof can be found in `involution.lean`.
 Basically, we recreate the `letterImage` function in Lean and prove that it has this property.
 Note that we do not formally prove that the Lean implementation of `letterImage` is equivalent to that in Haskell.